History of Tunisia: Renaissance of Carthage

 Apuleius (c.125–c.185) managed to thrive in the professional and literary communities of Latin-speaking Carthage.
 A full Berber (Numidian and Gaetulian) of Madaura whose father was a provincial magistrate, he studied at Carthage, and later at Athens (philosophy) and at Rome (oratory), where he evidently served as a legal advocate.
 He also traveled to Asia Minor and Egypt.
 Returning to Carthage he married an older, wealthy widow; he then was prosecuted for using magic to gain her affections.
 His speech in defense makes up his Apology; apparently he was acquitted.
-His celebrated work Metamorphosus, or the Golden Ass is an urbane, extravagant, inventive novel of the ancient world. at Carthage he wrote philosophy, rhetoric, and poetry; several statues were erected in his honor.
+His celebrated work Metamorphosus, or the Golden Ass is an urbane, extravagant, inventive novel of the ancient world.
+At Carthage he wrote philosophy, rhetoric, and poetry; several statues were erected in his honor.
 St. Augustine discusses Apuleius in his The City of God.
-Apuleius used a Latin style at registered as "New Speech" recognized by his literary contemporaries.
+Apuleius used a Latin style that registered as "New Speech" recognized by his literary contemporaries.
 It expressed the everyday language used by the educated, along with embedded archaisms, which transformed the more formal, classical grammar favored by Cicero (106–43), and pointed toward the development of modern Romance idioms.
 Apuleius was drawn to the mystery religions, particularly the cult of Isis.

 Many native Berbers adopted to the Mediterranean-wide influences operating in the province, eventually intermarrying, or entering into the local aristocracy.
 Yet the majority did not.
 There remained a social hierarchy of the Romanized, the partly assimilated, and the unassimilated, many of whom were Berbers.
 These imperial distinctions overlay the preexisting stratification of economic classes, e.g., there continued the practice of slavery, and there remained a co-opted remnant of the wealthy Punic aristocracy.
 The stepped-up pace and economic demands of a cosmopolitan urban life could have a very negative impact on the welfare of the rural poor.
 Large estates (latifundia) at produced crops for export, often were managed for absentee owners and used slave labor; these occupied lands previously tilled by small local farmers.
 On another interface, tensions increased between pastoral nomads, who had their herds to graze, and sedentary farmers, with the best land being appropriated for planting, usually by the better-connected.
 These social divisions would manifest in various ways, e.g., the collateral revolt in 238, and the radical edge to the Donatist schism.